 ortransform

-, which are less demanding on the browser. - For highly complex animations, consider using CSS transitions or JavaScript libraries like GSAP for better performance.
+- For highly complex animations, consider using JavaScript libraries like GSAP for smoother and more efficient performance.

 Conclusion